Two employees talking with each other at a desk in an office.

 What does a professional employer organization do?

-Also, PEOs differ from administrative services organizations (ASOs) because ASOs don’t use the co-employment model or offer as many HR services.
-As a co-employer, the PEO puts your staff on their payroll.
-They send W-2s with their name, not yours, as the employer and claim employees on their taxes.
+PEOs differ from administrative services organizations (ASOs) because ASOs don’t use the co-employment model or offer as many HR services.
+As a co-employer, the PEO puts your staff on its payroll.
+It sends W-2s with its name, not yours, as the employer and claims employees on their taxes.

 Along with taking over the administrative burden, a PEO assumes employee liabilities, such as workers’ compensation claims and unemployment compliance.